-NUR 618: Informatics and Related Technology For Advanced Practice (1)
+NUR 618: Informatics and Related Technology For Advanced Practice

 Informatics for advanced practice focuses on developing proficiency in the utilization of information systems to implement initiatives for quality improvement that supports practice and administrative decision-making.
 Emphasis is also placed on presenting standards and principles for selecting and evaluating practice and consumer information systems.
 Related ethical, regulatory, and legal issues will be included.
-This course is offered in a webenhanced format.
-Offered Every Other Year (Summer).
-(GR)
+This course is offered in a web-enhanced format.

-NUR 620: Nursing Education Practicum (3 - 5)
+NUR 620: Nursing Education Practicum

 The course emphasizes development of the nurse educator as leader in the practice environment.
 Focus is placed on functioning in the role of nurse educator and applying the core competencies of nursing faculty which include: facilitation of learning, facilitation of learner development and socialization, use of assessment and evaluation strategies, functioning as a change agent and leader, pursuing continuous quality improvement in the nurse educator role, and functioning within the educational environment.
 The course includes seminar discussions and nursing education practice: 150 clock hours.
 Prerequisites: NUR 504: Strategies and Theories in Education, NUR 528: Assessment and Evaluation in Nursing Education, or permission from the course instructor.
-Offered Each Year (Fall, Spring).
 Note: Post MS certificate students will register for 3 credits and complete 90 hours of nursing education practice.
-(GR)

-NUR 621: Scholarly Writing in Health Care (2)
+NUR 621: Scholarly Writing in Health Care

 The course prepares the DNP student to synthesize knowledge through engagement in professional writing scholarship.
 Advanced instruction focuses on several forms of expository writing common in the health professions while emphasizing effective communication between the writer and different audiences.
 Emphasis is placed on cultivating critical thinking skills to prepare exemplars of scholarly writing.
-This course is offered in a webenhanced format.
-Offered as needed.
-(GR)
+This course is offered in a web-enhanced format.
+Session: As Needed (GR)

-NUR 623: Research for Evidence-Based Practice (3)
+NUR 623: Research for Evidence-Based Practice

 This is the second of two courses designed to give the DNP student practical experience in applying statistical findings to the patient, family, populations, clinical unit, systems, and community levels.
-It builds on those skills developed in NUR606 Applied Statistics, by integrating principles of evidence-based practice and policy.
+It builds on those skills developed in NUR 606 Applied Statistics, by integrating principles of evidence-based practice and policy.
 Integration and translation of research to risk assessment, screening, diagnosis, treatment, and health care outcomes is the central focus of this course.
 Further, consideration of qualitative and other evidence for clinical practice is appraised.
-Prerequisite: NUR606.
+Prerequisite: NUR 606.
 This course is offered in a web-enhanced format.
-Offered Every Other Year (Fall).
-(GR)
+Session: Fall

-NUR 625: Public Policy and Health Care Financing (3)
+NUR 625: Public Policy and Health Care Financing

 This course provides an overview of public policy decisions that impact the organization, financing and delivery of health care within the United States Health Care System.
 The impact of global health issues on public policy and health status will also be discussed.
 The course will include critical analyses of the social, cultural, financial and political issues that impact the delivery of health care by the DNP.
 The course will cover basic health care reimbursement mechanisms and will provide students with the skills necessary for navigating within the current health care financing system to promote optimal patient outcomes.
 This course is offered in a web-enhanced format.
-Offered Every Other Year (Summer).
-(GR)

-NUR 627: Clinical Theories (2)
+NUR 627: Clinical Theories